whereat/bash/README.md

         `1E4DFE5A` is your PGP key
     * To find `<PATH_TO_YOUR_WHERAT_REPOS>`:
-      1. `cd` into the folder in which you are keeping where@ repos
+      1. `cd` into the directory in which you are keeping where@ repos
       1. issue the following command: `pwd`
       1. this should print out the full path to the directory, for example:
          `/home/awesomecontributor/code/whereat/`